Skip to content

 Resume Hub registry Capability claims (claimed_capabilities, domains, summary) plus hub-mutated observed track record

-Rule Hub registry Per-agent governance: access lists, rate limits, inbox caps, session-type allowlists
+Rule Hub registry Per-agent governance: access lists, rate limits, inbox caps, channel-type allowlists

 HubClient One per process Process-side connection to the hub; manages registration and bookkeeping